OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:59

-> I considered my ways
+> I reflected on my ways
 > And turned my feet to Your testimonies.

 ## Psalm 119:60